-Lovenox (enoxaparin) is an anticoagulant that helps prevent the formation of blood clots.
+Lovenox is an anticoagulant that helps prevent the formation of blood clots.

 Lovenox is used to treat or prevent a type of blood clot called deep vein thrombosis (DVT), which can lead to blood clots in the lungs (pulmonary embolism).
 A DVT can occur after certain types of surgery, or in people who are bed-ridden due to a prolonged illness.

-You should not use Lovenox if you are allergic to enoxaparin, heparin, benzyl alcohol, or pork products, or if you have active bleeding, or a low level of platelets in your blood after testing positive for a certain antibody while using Lovenox.
+You should not use Lovenox if you have active bleeding, or a low level of platelets in your blood after testing positive for a certain antibody while using enoxaparin.

 active or uncontrolled bleeding; or

-a low level of platelets in your blood after testing positive for a certain antibody while using Lovenox within the past 100 days.
+if you had decreased platelets in your blood after testing positive for a certain antibody while using Lovenox within the past 100 days.